• Skip to main content

 Chinatown

-As North America’s third-largest Chinatown, this neighbourhood is packed with vivid colours, exotic cuisine and vibrant culture, rich in history and architecture.
+As North America’s third-largest Chinatown, this neighbourhood is packed with vivid colours, Asian cuisine, and vibrant culture, rich in history and architecture.
 Located just to the east of downtown, highlights include Dr Sun Yat-Sen Classical Chinese Garden, the Sam Kee Building (the world’s narrowest commercial building) and the Chinese Cultural Centre.

 Above is only the highlights, there are museums, shopping, beaches, hiking, watersports and so many more options.
 Plus, Vancouver is well known for impressive and creative gastronomic treats.
 Pulling it together, here are a few suggested itineraries.